sosia-dev/sosia/sosia/README.md

-To run tests please use, you need the [nosetesting package](http://nose.readthedocs.io/en/latest/).

-The simplest way to invoke the tests is to execute
+The simplest way to invoke the tests is to use the external [pytest package](https://docs.pytest.org/en/latest/) (`pip install pytest`).
+Then run

-    nosetests3 sosia/tests/ --verbose
+    pytest --verbose

+or alternatively

+	python -m pytest --verbose

-in the command line from within the sosia repo.
-Tests run on Python 3.8 or higher.
+in the command line from within the root directory.

 During the tests, files from the Scopus database are downloaded and cached in the usual way.
 Hence, tests make use of your API Key and require a valid connection.